iAbhishek91/google-cloud/Services/MANAGEMENT-01-stackDriver.md

 - Extract errors, and groups them.
 - notifies users about the errors.
-- as of now its available for APP engine, compute engine and EC2.
+- as of now its available for APP engine, compute engine and EC2 and GKE.
 - It support almost all major languages.
 Java, Go, NodeJS, Python, Perl etc.

 ## Profilers (BETA)